NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 * **module_persistence_levelpool_hybrid_tests.F** holds unit tests that test for all components of a hybrid reservoir are properly initialized.

-* **module_reservoir_read_usgs_timeslice_data.F** and **module_reservoir_read_ace_timeslice_data.F** within the **Reservoirs** directory,
-reads USGS or Army Corps of Engineers (ACE) timeslice files to get gage discharge values that will be used by reservoirs.
+* **module_reservoir_read_timeslice_data.F** within the **Reservoirs** directory, reads USGS (U.S. Geological Survey) or USACE (U.S. Army Corps of Engineers) timeslice files to get gage discharge values that will be used by reservoirs.
 An observation lookback period is passed in to determine how far back in time from the current model time the module will look for timeslice files.
 The observation resolution determines the time increments the module will look back.
-For instance, a standard lookback period would be
-18 hours with an observation resolution of 15 minutes, where a model current time of 8:00 PM would search for timeslice files at every 15 minute increment between 2:00 AM and 8:00 PM that day.
+For instance, a standard lookback period would be 18 hours with an observation resolution of 15 minutes, where a model current time of 8:00 PM would search for timeslice files at every 15 minute increment between 2:00 AM and 8:00 PM that day.
 The module will first search for the most recent timeslice files and grab the discharge for a particular lake/reservoir if the gage quality standard is met at that time.
 If a gage discharge is missing or if the gage quality standard is not met for any particular lake/reservoir in the given timeslice file, the module will continue to look back at every observation resolution increment until either all lakes/reservoirs have a good quality discharge or the end of the lookback period is reached.
 The total lookback seconds from current model time that the discharge is read will also be returned.

 * **module_reservoir_utilities.F**, also within the **Reservoirs** directory, contains multiple functions used by the Hybrid module.
 The modify_for_projected_storage function is called from the